-- 1. Entry forms can be submitted online, printed from the pages at the back of the Exhibition Catalogue or obtained from the Exhibition Office (telephone 441-236-4812).
+- 1. Entry forms can be printed from the website or obtained from the Exhibition Office (telephone 441-236-4812).
 Separate entry forms must be used for each exhibitor.
 There are special entry forms for livestock. - 2.
 Complete the entry forms, with full mailing address, inserting a description of the exhibits you wish to show using the exact wording in the Catalogue. - 3.
 Return physical entry forms to the Exhibition office, Botanical Gardens, BEFORE the time specified in each Division.
 All exhibitors are required to obtain Exhibitors' Tags, Exhibitors' ID cards and other items required for your entries from the Exhibition Offices, (other than livestock) as follows: